CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab09.md

 ## Summary

-By completing this lab, you learned how to:

-* Create a new Azure AI Foundry project and deploy the **gpt-4.1** model.
-* Retrieve and save the project endpoint for use in client applications.
-* Use Azure Cloud Shell to clone a GitHub repository and configure a client app.
-* Install dependencies and update environment settings to connect the app to your project.
-* Write and complete the Python code for an agent app that uploads data and uses the code interpreter tool.
-* Run the app to chat with your model, ask questions, request statistical metrics or visualizations, and review conversation history.
+In this lab, you learned how to create a new **Azure AI Foundry** project and deploy the **gpt-4.1** model.
+You retrieved and saved the project endpoint for use in client applications, and used Azure Cloud Shell to clone a GitHub repository and configure a client app.
+You installed the required dependencies, updated environment settings to connect the app to your project, and wrote Python code for an agent application that uploads data and leverages the code interpreter tool.
+Finally, you ran the app to interact with your model, asking questions, requesting statistical metrics or visualizations, and reviewing the conversation history.

 ### You have successfully completed the Hands-on Lab!